Roger Barnils

-Roger Barnils Crusats (born 27 May 1994) is a Spanish footballer who plays for Olot as a defensive midfielder.
+Roger Barnils Crusats (born 27 May 1994) is a Spanish footballer who plays for Tercera Federación club Tona as a defensive midfielder.

 Club career

 Born in Seva, Barcelona, Catalonia, Barnils graduated with local AEC Manlleu's youth setup.
 He made his debuts as a senior in the 2011–12 campaign, aged only 17, in Tercera División.

 On 16 July 2013, Barnils joined Segunda División B's UE Llagostera, achieving promotion to Segunda División (the club's first ever) at the end of the season.
 On 10 September 2014, he made his debut as a professional, starting in a 0–2 away loss against Real Betis for the campaign's Copa del Rey.

 Barnils made his league debut 19 October, coming on as a second-half substitute for Diego Rivas in a 1–4 home loss against RCD Mallorca.
 On 19 August 2015, he was loaned to Sevilla Atlético in Segunda División B, for one year.